Unkkis/Ruokalista_app/README.md

 # Ruokalista_app

 App made with Spring Boot, front with Thymeleaf and touch of Bootstrap.
-Live version in ruokalista.unkkis.fi
+Live version can be found from ruokalista.unkkis.fi

 --------------